Low Carb Apple Upside Down Cake, Grain Free, Keto Friendly

 - Preheat oven to 350 degrees F. (180 C., Gas 4)

 - Line 9 or 10 inch cake pan with parchment paper and spray with baking spray.
 If you use pan with removable bottom, wrap bottom heavily with foil.
 If you don't have that kind of pan, line your pan with parchment paper.

 - Mix all dry ingredients together including the powdered erythritol, (Swerve).
 Set aside.

 - Peel and slice apples thinly.

 - Place in bowl with lemon juice and teaspoon cinnamon, tablespoon swerve.
+Set apples aside.

 - Allow to cool completely before removing cake.
 Use a knife to go around the sides.

 - Using a flat plate, turn over so that apples are the top of the cake.
 If using a removable bottom pan, release that first, before turning over.

 - Cool completely before serving.